ignacio-hernani/secret-sync-vault/Readme.md

 - Azure Client ID
 - Azure Client Secret

-Then, create a secret:
+7. Create a secret:
 ```
 vault kv put secret/my-demo-secret foo="bar"
 ```
-Create a sync job in the UI for the secret sync destination created before.
+8. Activate sync in the Vault UI for the secret sync destination created before.

-Check the current value of the secret in Vault
+9. Check the current value of the secret in Vault
 ```
 vault kv get secret/my-demo-secret
 ```
-Change the value of the secret in Vault
+10. Change the value of the secret in Vault
 ```
 vault kv put secret/my-demo-secret zip="zap"
 ```
-Check the current value of the secret in Vault
+11. Check the current value of the secret in Vault
 ```
 vault kv get secret/my-demo-secret
 ```

-Check the current value of the secret in Azure Key Vault UI
+12. Check the current value of the secret in Azure Key Vault UI

 ---
 ## Conclusion